 Texas Health and Human Services – Programs for Seniors and Aging

 Your Texas Benefits – Apply for Medicaid and other programs

 Texas Health and Human Services – Nursing Facilities (list of accredited facilities)

 Texas Health and Human Services – Office of the Long-Term Care Ombudsman

-The Medicaid and elder law planning attorneys at Slaton Schauer Law Firm, PLLC look forward to helping you with your elder law and Medicaid planning needs.
+The Medicaid and elder law planning attorneys at Slaton Schauer Law Firm, PLLC look forward to helping you with your elder law & Medicaid planning needs.
 Contact our office today by calling 512-258-9455 or filling out our online contact form.